Boostcom/bl-api-v3/source/includes/20_messaging_api/1_models.md

 }
 ```

-Defines channel the message should be sent with along with the content that should be sent through this channel.
+Channel defines how [Message](#messaging-message-model) may be sent along with the content (defined by [Template](#messaging-template-model)) that
+should be sent through this channel.

-Please note that while we allow to set multiple channels on single message (for future usage),
+Please note that while we allow to set multiple channels on single message for future usage,
-currently just one (the first) is utilized as the Message's only channel.
+currently just one (the first) is utilized as the Message's single channel.

 Key | Type
 ----- | ---------